pengcunfu/go-mcp-mysql/README_EN.md

 <div align="center">

-If this project helps you, please give it a ⭐️!
+If this project helps you, please give it a star!

 </div>